Research

 Antenna-Electronics Co-Design

 Conventionally, antennas and electronics are often treated as two distinct and separate domains: antenna designers handle the antennas; circuit designers deal with the electronics; and they only talk to each other over one single standard 50Ω interface.
 However, this partitioned approach may not lead to a globally optimal design if we artificially impose a boundary between antennas and electronics.
-It is noteworthy that the far-field antenna radiation characteristics are completely governed by its local current or voltage distributions, suggesting the possibility of actively synthesizing the desired antenna responses using multiple electronic feeds.
-Multi-feed antennas co-integrated with complex electronics now emerge as a very promising technology particularly for wireless communication and radar systems.
+It is noteworthy that the far-field antenna radiation characteristics are completely governed by its local current or voltage distributions, suggesting the possibility of actively synthesizing the desired antenna responses using multiple antenna feeds.
+Multi-feed antennas co-integrated with complex electronics now emerge as a promising technology to enable drastic performance improvement and additional functionalities for transceiver frontend.
+Related Publications:

 research_MFA_2